catherinelgee/CSK-curriculum/README.md

-# cs-kickstart-curriculum20
+# CS Kickstart 2020
-Curriculum development for CS Kickstart (2020)
+Curriculum development for CS Kickstart (Summer 2020)

-The following document is a collection of the class materials CSK Curriculum Committee is working on in the 2020 spring semester.
-(Links TBA)
+The following folders are all the course materials and slides presented, as well as the code for the CSK curriculum website!
+All of these materials are either developed by the CSK curriculum committee or sourced from UC Berkeley's introductory course, CS61a.